 Today, I transplanted my healthiest rhubarb seedlings.
 Now is the perfect time to put them in the ground, as they really do need cool temps to get established before Spring.

 I planted them in several inches of rich compost, in a spot that gets good morning sun, but shade later toward the evening.
 I’m hoping it’ll help them not get too hot in the summertime.

 Rhubarb seedlings (or crowns) should be planted at least 24″ apart, in rows 36″ apart.
-And they should be planted somewhere where you plan on keeping them for several years, since they are a perennial.
+And they should be planted somewhere where you plan on keeping them for several years, since they are perennial crops.